insure logo

 In most cases, making a “not at fault” claim should not increase your insurance premium.
 This is because the fault lies with the other party, and your insurance company understands that you were not responsible for the accident.

 However, insurance premiums can be influenced by various factors, such as your driving history, claims history, and the overall risk associated with insuring you.
-While a “not at fault” claim may not directly impact your premiums, these other factors still play a role.
+While a “not at fault” claim may not directly impact your premiums, these other factors still play a role in determining your premium.

 Final thoughts